TheOdinProject/curriculum/rails/web_refresher.md

 On the server side, you'll interact with cookies and session variables quite a bit.
 As mentioned above, one of the main uses of these is to determine who the user is, or "authentication".
 You'll basically retrieve the cookie that the user sends you, use it to find that user in your database, and (if the user exists) then you can display the customized web page for that user.

-It's pretty straightforward in theory, but some of the security implications get a bit hairy so luckily the nice folks at [Platformatec](http://plataformatec.com.br/) created a very handy gem called "Devise" which takes care of all this stuff for you.
+It's pretty straightforward in theory, but some of the security implications get a bit hairy so luckily the nice folks at [Platformatec](http://plataformatec.com.br/) created a very handy gem called ["Devise"](https://github.com/plataformatec/devise) which takes care of all this stuff for you.
 In this curriculum (a bit later on), you'll be creating your own authentication system before learning how to use Devise to take care of the heavy lifting.

 ## Authorization

 Authorization is the partner concept to Authentication...
-Auth lets you determine WHO the user is, but the idea behind authorization is that you might limit what the person can see based on their permission level.
+Authentication lets you determine WHO the user is, but the idea behind authorization is that you might limit what the person can see based on their permission level.
 The most common case of this is actually the distinction between a random not-logged-in user and one who is logged in.
 Another common case of this is the difference between regular users of a website and the admin users who have special privileges.

 On the server side, you will end up writing (or using) methods which restrict access to certain types of actions based on who the current user is (or whether the requester is logged in at all).
 Again, Devise will help you with this by providing some of these helper methods (like for checking whether any user is logged in or who the current user is) for you.